zapabob/ROCm/README.md

 * CentOS 8.3 (4.18.0-193.el8) and RHEL 8.3 (4.18.0-193.1.1.el8) (devtoolset is not required)
 * SLES 15 SP2

-### FRESH INSTALLATION OF AMD ROCM V4.1 RECOMMENDED
+### Fresh Installation of AMD ROCM V4.1 Recommended

 A complete uninstallation of previous ROCm versions is required before installing a new version of ROCm.
 An upgrade from previous releases to AMD ROCm v4.1 is not supported.
 For more information, refer to the AMD ROCm Installation Guide at